 When determining amounts of current and deferred tax, the Company takes into account the impact of uncertainty concerning potential additional tax liabilities.
-However, facts and circumstances which may materialize in the future, may have an effect on an assessment of correctness of the existing and past tax liabilities.
+However, facts and circumstances which may materialise in the future, may have an effect on an assessment of correctness of the existing and past tax liabilities.

-The Company has chosen the presentation of Provision for tax inspection outcome together with interests under 'Income tax' in the statement of profit or loss and under 'Provision" in the statement of financial position.

-The above presentation will better reflect the impact on the financial situation of the Company.
+The Company chose to present the provision for tax audit result together with interest under 'Current income tax' in the statement of profit or loss and under 'Provisions' in the statement of financial position.
+Such presentation will better reflect the impact of this item on the Company's financial position.